intel-unesp-mcp/infieri2019-session2/README.md

 [KNL-SERVER]$ make
 ```

-Repeat this sequence of commands (varying the value of X from 1 to 8).
+Repeat this sequence of commands varying the value of X from 1 to 8.
 Pleasse refer to the instructor or a
 teaching assistant you find any difficulty.

 ______